nikitavoloboev/data/economy/investing.md

 - [Historically it's way better to invest at market close than at market open, most gains occur overnight (2021)](https://www.reddit.com/r/investing/comments/lhtodm/historically_its_way_better_to_invest_at_market/)
 - [Investing 101: Risk by Chamath Palihapitiya (2020)](https://twitter.com/chamath/status/1308073763842351104)
 - [Buffett FAQ](http://buffettfaq.com/) - Compendium of Q&A sessions with Warren Buffett.
+- [GamestonkTerminal](https://github.com/DidierRLopes/GamestonkTerminal) - Awesome stock market terminal that has been developed for fun.